☀️Fun EOY Review Ideas!

 Using visuals, and the words groups of (and also rows of) will help your students understand the topic.

-Teaching these students the concept of multiplication before the properties will allow them to develop a foundation of understanding what it truly means to multiply.
+Teaching students the conceptual understanding of multiplication before the properties is an effective way to develop a foundation of understanding what it truly means to multiply.

-When they are later faced with equations they don’t have memorized, they will know how to solve for the answer.
+When they are later faced with math facts they don’t have memorized, they will know how to solve for the correct answer and won’t be relying on properties or their multiplication tables!

 Don’t get me wrong–the properties of multiplication are important and need to be taught!
 Just not yet!